 AUM in our Private Markets segment was \$41.0 billion at June 30, 2010, an increase of \$0.1 billion, or 0.2%, compared to \$40.9 billion at March 31, 2010.
 The increase was primarily attributable to \$1.0 billion of net unrealized gains resulting from changes in the market values of our private equity portfolio companies, as well as \$0.2 billion in new capital raised relating primarily to a new co-investment vehicle.
 The net unrealized investment gains in our private equity funds were driven primarily by net unrealized gains of \$1.1 billion in our 2006 Fund which were partially offset by net unrealized losses of \$0.1 billion in our European Fund II.
 Net unrealized gains and losses in all other private equity funds were not significant during the period.
 Approximately 10% of the net change in value for the three months ended June 30, 2010 was attributable to changes in share prices of various publicly listed investments, notably an increase in Dollar General Corporation (NYSE: DG).
 Our private portfolio contributed the remainder of the change in value, with the largest contributors being unrealized gains relating to East Resources, Inc. (energy sector) and HCA Inc. (healthcare sector).
-The increased valuations in the aggregate, generally related to improvements in individual company performance and in the case of East Resources, Inc. an increase that reflects the valuation of a recently executed agreement to exit the investment in the coming quarters.
+The increase that reflects the valuation of a recently executed agreement to exit the investment in the coming quarters.
 The increase in value described above was partially offset by distributions from our funds totaling \$0.8 billion comprised of \$0.6 billion of realized gains and \$0.2 billion of return of original cost, as well as a \$0.3 billion decrease related to foreign exchange adjustments on foreign denominated commitments to our funds.